 You can position the amplifier anywhere you want, but it requires ventilation.
 We do not recommend placing it in enclosed cabinets or small closets without means for air to circulate freely.
-The amplifier idles at about 200 watts.
+The amplifiers all idle at about 600 watts per chassis, about the same as a hair dryer.

 Let's talk about power requirements.
-The amplifier draws about 2 amps (continuous rms) out of the wall during normal audio operation, and this reflects mostly the idle current that we run through the output stage.
-If you are driving a low impedance load, you will draw more than this, but this will not be typical.
+The amplifier draws about 5 amps (continuous rms) out of the wall during normal audio operation, and this reflects mostly the idle current that we run through the output stage.
+If you are driving a low impedance load hard, you will draw more than this, but this will not be typical.
+On this basis, we estimate that you can put two channels on a single 20 amp, 120 volt AC line without problems in most cases.